MatthewScholefield/dinner-bot/README.md

 *A multi-faceted dinner scheduling chat bot for groups of college students*

-Organizing a time to eat every nighht normally involves either a non-trivial amount of planning or a high chance of a suboptimal schedule where people eat at different times.
+Organizing a time to eat every night normally involves either a non-trivial amount of planning or a high chance of a suboptimal schedule where people eat at different times.
 This bot aims to solve this problem.
 With a multi-faced interaction model, users can chat with dinner-bot through both telegram